 Hypothesis 6.
 Increased frequency of intense hurricanes could result in higher-elevation streams shifting from consumer-controlled to producer-controlled ecosystems, due to the increase in stream nutrient concentrations, litter inputs, and light inputs that re-configure terrestrial-aquatic linkages in these headwater streams and riparian forests.
 (Pringle, Covich, Crowl, McDowell, Ortiz, Ramirez)

 Hypothesis 7.
 A greenhouse gas-enhanced climate will drive changes at the global-to-regional scales, resulting in new, unique climate regimes forcing ecological change.
 Land use and land cover change (LULCC) will exacerbate the global-to-regional forcing.
 The additive effect will result in decreased rainfall and increased cloud heights on average but greater extremes in precipitation for the LEF.
-(Mote, Zimmerman)
+(Mote, Waide, Zimmerman)

 Hypothesis 8.
 Interactions between increased frequency of hurricanes and drought, mediated by land use legacies, will lead to novel biotic communities with altered biogeochemistry.
 This results from idiosyncratic responses of shade intolerant species to hurricane disturbance and drought, and their feedbacks on heterotroph communities, carbon storage, and nutrient cycling.
-(Zimmerman, whole group)
+(Waide, Zimmerman, Uriarte, Willig, and whole group)